vitiral/wheat/README.md

 which does not take in or return a concrete struct, enum or primitive type.

 # Reserved keywords:
-- types: struct, enum, type
-- ownership: let, const, mut, own, ref
 - functions: fn, inp, res, self
+- types: struct, enum, alias
+- ownership: let, const, own, exc, ref
 - types: Self
-- macros: lt!!, gen!!, tar (target)
+- macros: `wasm_priv!!, for!!, lt!!, gen!!, tar (target)`

 # Inline wasm
-The `wasm!` macro enables inline wasm.
+The `wasm_priv!` macro enables inline wasm.
 It can use any variables that are accessible to the program at that point by using their cannonical names and is not allowed to use addresses that are not accessible local/global variables.

-The compiler itself also extensively uses `wasm_priv!` which can execute ANY arbitrary wasm, but is not available to other programs.
+The compiler itself also extensively uses `wasm_priv!` which can execute ANY arbitrary wasm, but is only available to priveledged pkgs.

 The canonical names are generated the following way.
 Note that the names will be obfuscated to comply with wat naming standards.